Dynamo Kyiv vs Desna prediction, preview, team news and more | MLS 2020

 Dynamo Kyiv and Desna FC have played a total of seven games against each other in the Ukrainian Premier League.
 Dynamo Kyiv have been the superior team historically and have won four games against Desna.

 Desna decimated Dynamo Kyiv by a 4-1 margin last month and will be brimming with confidence going into this fixture.
-Dynamo Kyiv will present a much stronger front in an official game, however, and will field a formidable starting eleven tomorrow.
+Dynamo Kyiv will present a much stronger front in an official game, however, and will field a formidable starting XI.

 Dynamo Kyiv form guide: W-W-W-W-L